CvH/website/_posts/2023/2023-01-20-libreelec-matrix-11-0-beta1.md

 When should I use Generic-legacy:

 - usage of a Nvidia GPU
-- graphical glitches appear at older hardware, for example NUC 6th Gen.
+- graphical glitches appearing with older hardware, for example NUC 5th Gen.
 - usage of the Chrome Add-On

 ## ALLWINNER